-The positive rating environment for motor business continued in 2017, with high single digit increases being achieved.
-The uplifts applied were necessary to preserve margin in light of the increasing cost of reinsurance, and annual claims inflation.
-Although claims frequency remained stable through 2017, a number of Calpe's partners advised that they were experiencing inflation in Third Party Property Damage costs, though offsetting this were increased success rates in Fraud detection and reducing Credit Hire costs.
+The positive rating environment for motor business continued in 2018, though not to the same extent as experienced through 2017, and there was evidence of some decreases at year end.
+The uplifts applied were necessary to preserve margin in light of the increasing cost of reinsurance and annual claims inflation.
+Whilst claims frequency remained stable through 2018, a number of Calpe's partners advised that they were experiencing inflation in Third Party Property Damage costs.
+Offsetting this, however, were increased success rates in Fraud detection and reducing Credit Hire costs.
+Companies also continue to invest in data enrichment tools to help improve risk selection.